 Compare Lower Saluda River, North Saluda River, or Catawba options when the Broad is high, muddy, hot, or shuttle-limited.

-Check current South Carolina freshwater game-fish regulations, license requirements, and any posted access or release warnings before fishing the Broad Scenic River corridor.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check current South Carolina freshwater game-fish rules, license requirements, and any posted access or release warnings before fishing the Broad Scenic River area.

 Ninety-Nine Islands Tailrace Fishing Area and Boat Ramp